-Morgan’s Place will be known as the most comprehensive and caring destination for injured individuals discharged from inpatient care and their families in the country.
+Morgan’s Place, located in Millington, Michigan, will be known as the most comprehensive and caring destination for injured individuals discharged from inpatient care and their families in the country.

 We will accomplish this vision by providing wrap-around services and healing resources, combined with activities such as yoga, educational experiences, kayaking, fishing and hiking in a peaceful setting.

 Morgan’s Place will be recognized as a truly educational and healing space—physically, mentally and emotionally.
 As founder Morgan Monroe said, "After a traumatic accident, such as the one I experienced, our bodies, hearts and minds need to be healed before we can move on with our lives and decide what's next.
 Morgan's Place will be the steppingstone that people need to help them move on from life-changing accidents and injuries."